 Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

-Will the Inflation Reduction Act improve Medicare coverage of diabetes treatment?
+How did the Inflation Reduction Act improve Medicare coverage for diabetes treatment?

 Reviewed by our health policy panel.

-Thankfully, relief is on the way.
-The Inflation Reduction Act was passed in August 2022 and is designed to decrease how much Medicare enrollees have to spend on diabetes care.
+Thankfully, the Inflation Reduction Act – passed in 2022 – was designed to decrease how much Medicare enrollees have to spend on diabetes care.

 Is it true that insulin will not cost more than $35 per month?